(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Anemia in dogs is a condition in which the dog does not have enough red blood cells to transport oxygen to different parts of his body.

 Anemia is a symptom of an underlying problem.
-If your dog is anemic, it is therefore important that a check-up be conducted to find out and accordingly deal with the root cause.
+If your dog is anemic, be sure to take the dog to the vet for a thorough check-up to find out and accordingly deal with the root cause.

-It is not difficult to detect anemia in dogs.
+It is not difficult to tell if your dog is anemic.
 Here are the telltale signs:

-If the dog anemia is caused by internal bleeding due to ulcers for example, the dog's stools are much darker - even black and tarry-looking.
+If anemia is caused by internal bleeding due to ulcers for example, the dog's stools are much darker - even black and tarry-looking.

 If a dog has serious anemia, he may have heart murmur and rapid heart beat.
 If under exertion (e.g. strenuous exercise), the dog may collapse.

-In many cases, anemia in dogs is as a result of blood loss caused by any of the following:
+In many cases, anemia in dogs is the result of blood loss caused by various reasons.
+Some common ones include:

 Occassionally, canine anemia indicates some more serious diseases, such as:

-While the underlying condition is being treated, natural remedies can be used to stimulate the growth of new red blood cells so that the strength and energy of the anemic dog can be restored.
+While the underlying condition is being treated, you can definitely use natural home remedies to stimulate the growth of new red blood cells in order to help your anemic dog restore some strength and energy.

 Herbs that are rich in iron and are liver tonics (liver is important in producing blood cells as well as cleansing the blood) are effective in helping dogs with anemia.